 Once those tasks have been created and assignments have been made, build enough time into your intake process for team members to review their own individual contributions and requirements.

-This gives them a chance to ensure they have what they need to get started as well as to ask any clarifying questions they have about that project request.
+This gives them a chance to ensure they have what they need to get started and ask any clarifying questions they have about that project request.

 Remember that those questions should be brought to you or whoever is acting as the point person on the project for your team so communication stays centralized and flows through a single person.